joshferrell/student-portfolio/content/home/about.md

   year = 2018

 [[education.courses]]
-  course = "B.A. in College Scholars with Emphasis in Food Security with Sociopolitical and Chemical Perspectives" institution = "University of Tennessee at Knoxville" year = 2012
+  course = "B.A. in College Scholars with Emphasis in Food Security from Sociopolitical and Chemical Perspectives" institution = "University of Tennessee at Knoxville" year = 2012